-SWCAA has completed a review of your notification and the associated support information and has determined that it is sufficient as per the requirements of SWCAA 400-072(2).
+SWCAA has completed a review of your notification and the associated support information and has determined that the notification meets the requirements of SWCAA 400-072(2).
 Once installed, affected equipment must maintain compliance with the requirements of SWCAA 400-072(4)(c) "Emergency service internal combustion engines".
 A copy of the relevant SWCAA 400-072 section is attached for your information.